TEACHING FOR DEMOCRACY ALLIANCE

 Research tells us:

 • "In [CIRCLE’s] study of low-income, out-of-school youth, we found that only 10% of young people used online voter registration and just 5% used text reminders.
 These young people want to be able to ask questions and receive guidance to make sure, for example, that they are completing a registration form correctly.
-Thus, many preferred to register in person at nonprofit organizations or community events where they could receive support." ("Getting Young People to Vote: Seven Tips for the Classroom", 2019)
+Thus, many preferred to register in person at nonprofit organizations or community events where they could receive support." ("Young, Rural, and Racialized: Reaching the Most Underserved Young Voters", 2020)

 • "Some young people who have interacted with the criminal justice system, and/or whose communities routinely experience injustice and discrimination, assume that their right to vote may be in question.
-These assumptions are often incorrect." ("Getting Young People to Vote: Seven Tips for the Classroom", 2019)
+These assumptions are often incorrect." ("Young, Rural, and Racialized: Reaching the Most Underserved Young Voters", 2020)

 Picture

-The League of Women Voters has a dedicated page collecting all the new rules and changes in place for elections - updated daily as election changes are occurring due to COVID-19.
+The League of Women Voters has a dedicated page collecting all the new rules and changes in place for elections - updated daily as election changes are occurring.
 Start here for bilingual help finding out what you and your students need to know as they prepare to vote this year.

 Available in Spanish